-Individuals who have a dispute about the PCP process or the IPOS that results from the process have the rights to grievance, appeals and recipient rights as set forth in detail in the Contract Attachment 6.4.1.1 Grievance and Appeal Technical Requirement/PIHP Grievance System for Medicaid Beneficiaries.
-As described in this Contract Attachment, some of the dispute resolution options are limited to Medicaid beneficiaries and limited in the scope of the grievance (such as a denial, reduction, suspension or termination of services).
-When a person is receiving services and no agreement on IPOS can be made through the person-centered planning process during the annual review, services shall continue until a notice of a denial, reduction, suspension, or termination is given in which case the rights and procedures for grievance and appeals take over.
-Other options are available to all recipients of Michigan mental health services and supports.
-Supports Coordinators, Case Managers and Customer Services at PIHP/CMHSPs must be prepared to help people understand and negotiate the dispute resolution processes.
+Individuals who have a dispute about the PCP process or the IPOS that results from the process have the rights to appeals, grievances, and recipient rights as set forth in detail in the Appeal and Grievance Resolution Processes Technical Requirement.
+As described in this Technical Requirement, some of the dispute resolution options are limited to Medicaid beneficiaries and limited in the scope of the grievance (such as a denial, reduction, suspension, or termination of services).
+When an individual is receiving services and no agreement on IPOS can be made through the PCP process during the annual review, services shall continue until a notice of a denial, reduction, suspension, or termination is given, in which case the rights and procedures for appeals and grievances take over.
+Other options are available to all recipients of community mental health services and supports.

+Supports Coordinators, Case Managers, and Customer Services at the PIHPs and/or the CMHSPs must be prepared to help people understand and negotiate the dispute resolution processes.